|

 relationships, the differences between men and women fade.

-Pathological gambling was recognized by the American Psychiatric
+gambling was recognized by the American Psychiatric Association as an

-three distinct stages: the high from winning; the chase to reach that high
+stages: the high from winning; the chase to reach that high again, which

-again, which inevitably leads to losing; and finally, desperation when a
+inevitably leads to losing; and finally, desperation when a person will

-person will do anything to get the money to keep betting.
-For women, the
+do anything to get the money to keep betting.
+For women, the descent is

 |

-completely if you are stubborn.
-This of course is easier said than done and
+away from it completely if you are stubborn.
+This of course is easier said than

-friends of those just getting into gambling should confront them if they are
+done and friends of those just getting into gambling should confront them if

 |